amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Proselint is open-source software released under the BSD license and compatible with Pythons 2 and 3.
 It runs as a command-line utility or editor plugin for Sublime Text, Atom, Emacs, vim, etc. It outputs advice in JSON and the standard linting format (:math:`\textsc{SLF}`), promoting integration with external services :cite:`wasserman1990tool` and providing human-readable output.
 Proselint includes modules on a variety of usage problems, including redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more (see Tables 1 and 2 for a fuller listing).

 Proselint is both a language tool for scientists and a tool for language science.
 On the one hand, it can help scientists communicate their ideas to each other and to the public by improving their writing.
-On the other hand, scientists can use Proselint to studying language and linting.
+On the other hand, scientists can use Proselint to study language and linting.

 A language tool for scientists
 ------------------------------